-This ecoregion covers the north-central part of Newfoundland.
+The Central Newfoundland ecoregion covers the north-central part of the island of Newfoundland.
 Maritime conditions produce cool summers and short, cold winters.
 It is the most continental part of the island.
 The mean annual temperature is around 4.5°C, with a mean summer temperature of 12.5°C and a mean winter temperature of -3.5°C. The mean annual precipitation ranges from 1000 mm to 1300 mm.

 Vegetation, Wildlife and Human Activity